kingarawana/fruity-api/README.md

 ## How to use API
    ```
-   // POST the following JSONs
+   // POST the following JSONs to the /command endpoint.

    // to create a folder
    {